 Hampton Cullen, Danielle.
 “Camille Pissarro, The Market at Pontoise (or The Market at Gisors), 1895,” catalogue entry.
 French Paintings and Pastels, 1600–1945: The Collections of The Nelson-Atkins Museum of Art, edited by Aimee Marcereau DeGalan, Nelson-Atkins Museum of Art, 2023. doi: 10.37764/78973.5.648.5407.

 While a wealth of scholarship has been devoted to Camille Pissarro’s landscapes, very little has been written about the artist’s interest in the rural marketplace.1See, for example, Richard R. Brettell and Joachim Pissarro, The Impressionist and the City: Pissarro’s Series Paintings, ed.
 MaryAnne Stevens, exh. cat.
 (New Haven: Yale University Press, 1992); and Katherine Rothkopf, Pissarro: Creating the Impressionist Landscape, exh. cat.
 (London: Phillips Wilson, 2006).
 For contributions made on the reappraisal of Pissarro’s rural subject matter, see Richard R. Brettell, Pissarro’s People, exh. cat.
 (San Francisco: Fine Arts Museums of San Francisco, 2012); and Christopher Lloyd, “The Market Scenes of Camille Pissarro,” Art Bulletin of Victoria, no. 25 (1985): 17–32.
-Although the French countryside remained the subject of many of Pissarro’s finest compositions, the artist became increasingly dissatisfied with this SalonSalon, the: Exhibitions organized by the French Royal Academy of Painting and Sculpture (Académie Royale de Peinture et de Sculpture) and its successor the Academy of Fine Arts (Académie des Beaux Arts), which took place in Paris from 1667 onwards.-approved motif during the 1880s.2In a letter to his friend and art dealer Paul Durand-Ruel in 1885, the artist wrote: “I have not been able to finish certain fairly curious and above all very difficult subjects . . . please believe that this is a cause of great anxiety for me; it is, clearly, a crisis.”
+Although the French countryside remained the subject of many of Pissarro’s finest compositions, the artist became increasingly dissatisfied with this SalonSalon, the: Exhibitions organized by the French Royal Academy of Painting and Sculpture (Académie Royale de Peinture et de Sculpture) and its successor the Academy of Fine Arts (Académie des Beaux Arts), which took place in Paris from 1667 onward.-approved motif during the 1880s.2In a letter to his friend and art dealer Paul Durand-Ruel in 1885, the artist wrote: “I have not been able to finish certain fairly curious and above all very difficult subjects . . . please believe that this is a cause of great anxiety for me; it is, clearly, a crisis.”
 Camille Pissarro to Paul Durand-Ruel, June/July 1885, in Janine Bailly-Herzberg, Correspondance de Camille Pissarro (Paris: Presses Universitaires de France, 1980), 1:336.
 By the Seventh Impressionist exhibition in 1882, he found new subject matter in the rural marketplace.
 Pissarro was delighted with the endless source of inspiration and pictorial renewal it offered him, and it became a mainstay of his work until his death in 1903.3Of the thirty-six works exhibited by Pissarro at the 1882 Impressionist exhibition, more than half dealt with the subject of rural workers; of those works, more than a dozen belonged to a series of market scenes from Pontoise.
 For Pissarro, the Seventh Impressionist Exhibition provided a platform to unveil new aspects of his work; see Catalogue de la 7ème Exposition de Peinture, exh. cat.
 (Paris: Rue Le Peletier, 1881), unpaginated, repr., in Theodore Reff, ed., Modern Art in Paris: Two-Hundred Catalogues of the Major Exhibitions Reproduced in Facsimile in Forty-Seven Volumes, vol. 23, Impressionist Group Exhibitions (New York: Garland, 1981), unpaginated.
 The Market at Pontoise (or The Market at Gisors) is among the half-dozen or so oil paintings Pissarro produced during the most experimental years of his practice, the 1880s through the early 1890s, that made a lasting contribution to the representation of rural imagery.
 In them, Pissarro treated the rural marketplace as a modern setting.4Pissarro created his first market scenes in 1881.
 See Ludovico Rodo Pissarro and Lionello Venturi, Camille Pissarro, Son art, Son Œuvre (Paris: Paul Rosenberg, 1939), nos.
 1346–48, pp. 1:267–68.
 Pissarro was particularily fond of rendering his market scenes in pencil and gouache.
 His first oil painting of a rural market was not created until 1882.
 See Joachim Pissarro and Claire Durand-Ruel Snollaerts, Pissarro: Catalogue critique des peintures; Critical Catalogue of Paintings (Milan: Skira Editore, 2005), no. 682, p.
 2:456, as Le Marché à la volaille, Pontoise (The Poultry Market, Pontoise).

 In December of 1883, Pissarro and his family moved away from Pontoise, where they had lived for almost a decade, finally settling near the market town of Gisors in 1884.
 During these years, Pissarro mingled with rural marketgoers, cultivating a profound sense of intimacy in his work, which was a pronounced departure from the conventional standards of peasant imagery.
 His market scenes were specific to the locale, and the working men and women were part of the modern landscape.
 Like Pontoise, where Pissarro had lived for much of his life, Gisors relied almost entirely on an unregulated, self-sustained market in which producers bartered over the exchange of goods and services.
 Pissarro was an avid reader of liberal politics, and this concept of “economic anarchism” must have appealed to him.
 Indeed, Pissarro’s association with left-wing politics often pervades the understanding of the artist’s profound contribution to the representation of rural labor within modern art, with many scholars comparing his rural market scenes to his political ideologies.5This concept of an independent market economy was readily adopted by Pissarro through the literature of Peter Kropotkin, Élisée Reclus, and Jean Grave.
 For a detailed monograph on Pissarro’s affiliation to left-wing politics in relation to his art, see Brettell, Pissarro’s People, 219–31.
 However, if Pissarro simply created his market scenes as a form of “pictorial anarchism,” as many scholars believe, his work might resemble that of Jean-François Millet (1814–1875), who had developed a “plight of the peasant” trope decades earlier.6For the “plight of the peasant” trope depicted by Millet, see Chanel Georgel, Millet (Paris: Citadelles et Mazenod, 2014); and Alexandra R. Murphy, Jean-François Millet: Drawn into the Light (New Haven: Yale University Press, 1999).
 Instead, Pissarro’s marketgoers busily go about their daily life, negotiating, gossiping, and conversing in a modern rural setting.
 In the same way that the fashionable streets of Paris were depicted decades earlier by his contemporary Claude Monet (1840–1926), Pissarro painted a natural complement in the market stalls of a busy, rural gathering place as the social and economic center of its community.